evanli135/Andal/README.md

 ## Contributing

-FastEvents is in early development.
+Andal is in early development.
 Issues and PRs are welcome!

 ```bash
 # Build from source